-Privacy notice relating to the processing of personal data by Rhondda Cynon Taf County Borough Council for the provision of a Breakfast Club at the School
+Privacy notice relating to the processing of personal data by Rhondda Cynon Taf County Borough Council for the provision Breakfast Clubs

 Breakfast Club Provision

-In Rhondda Cynon Taf, free breakfasts are provided to children by the Local Authiority (Rhondda Cynon Taf Country Borough Council), at the school in which the child attends, through the provision of a Breakfast Club.
+In Rhondda Cynon Taf, free breakfasts are provided to children by the Local Authority (Rhondda Cynon Taf Country Borough Council), at the school that the child attends, through the provision of a Breakfast Club.

-This privacy notice is intended to provide information about how Rhondda Cynon Taf County Borough Council (‘RCTCBC’, ‘Council’, ‘Local Authority’ ‘we’) will use (or ‘process’) personal data about individuals including its current, past and prospective pupils and their parents, carers or guardians (referred to in the notice as ‘parents’) for the provision of a Breakfast Club at the School.
+This privacy notice is intended to provide information about how Rhondda Cynon Taf County Borough Council (‘RCTCBC’, ‘Council’, ‘Local Authority’ ‘we’) will use (or ‘process’) personal data about individuals, including current, past and prospective pupils and their parents, carers or guardians (referred to in the notice as ‘parents’) for the provision of a Breakfast Club at the school.

 When processing the personal data, only the minimum amount necessary in relation to the purpose is processed.

-This privacy notice should be read in conjunction with the Councils general data protection privacy notice which can be found on the Councils website; www.rctcbc.gov.uk/dataprotection
+This privacy notice should be read in conjunction with the Council’s general data protection privacy notice;

-The Council processes the following categories of personal data in the course of providing Breakfast Club provision at the School.
+We may process the following categories of personal data relating to Breakfast Club provision at the school.